 Created in 1948 by Garry Cleveland Myers, "Goofus and Gallant" is a feature in Highlights for Children where a Right Way/Wrong Way Pair of boys named Gallant (good) and Goofus (bad) would teach examples of what is good and bad to do, such as "Goofus bosses his friends.
 Gallant asks them what they want to do."

 Tropes present in this work include:

-- And That's Terrible: Goofus' panels are often accompanied by nearby people shooting disapproving stares at him, if they're not outright glaring at him.
+- And That's Terrible: Goofus's panels are often accompanied by nearby people shooting disapproving stares at him, if they're not outright glaring at him.

-- Brutal Honesty: Some of Goofus' mistakes involve being too forthcoming with his opinions, even when they hurt others' feelings.
+- Brutal Honesty: Some of Goofus's mistakes involve being too forthcoming with his opinions, even when they hurt others' feelings.

-- Felony Misdemeanor: Some of Goofus's antics weren't all that naughty.
+- Felony Misdemeanor: Some of Goofus's antics aren't all that naughty.